Signaturgruppen-A-S/soloid-authenticator-documentation/index.md

 ---

 # Documentation
-SoloID Authenticator is a general purpose multifactor authentiacation app built by Signaturgruppen A/S.
+SoloID Authenticator is a general purpose multifactor authentication app built by Signaturgruppen A/S.

 ## Changes
 ### 01-05-2024